About Us

 “My colleagues were fantastic.
 As soon as they realised I was there because I really wanted to be an ambulance officer they were generous and supportive.
 I have very fond memories.”

 Marie continued to have firsts during her career.
-She was the first female to be promoted to a Senior Station Officer as well as being the first female to manage an Ambulance Service.
-The Wairarapa Ambulance Service was part of the Wairarapa District Health Board before WFA took over the contract.
-Marie’s career in the Ambulance sector ended in 2005 when she moved into the disability sector.
+She was the first female to be promoted to a Senior Station Officer as well as being the first female to manage an ambulance service.
+The Wairarapa Ambulance Service was part of the Wairarapa District Health Board before Wellington Free took over the contract.
+Marie’s career in the ambulance sector ended in 2005 when she moved into the disability sector.

 Aside from saving lives, Marie also found love.